-Vicki Robin is a prolific social innovator, writer, and speaker.
+Vicki Robin is a prolific social innovator, writer, speaker, and host of the What Could Possibly Go Right? podcast.
 She is coauthor with Joe Dominguez of the international best-seller, Your Money or Your Life: Transforming Your Relationship With Money and Achieving Financial Independence (Viking Penguin, 1992, 1998, 2008, 2018).
 And author of Blessing the Hands that Feed Us; Lessons from a 10-mile diet (Viking Penguin, 2013), which recounts her adventures in hyper-local eating and what she learned about food, farming, belonging, and hope.
 Vicki has lectured widely and appeared on hundreds of radio and television shows, including “The Oprah Winfrey Show,” “Good Morning America,” and National Public Radio’s “Weekend Edition” and “Morning Edition.”
 She has also been featured in hundreds of magazines including People Magazine, AARP, The Wall Street Journal, Woman’s Day, Newsweek, Utne Magazine, and the New York Times.
 She currently lives on Whidbey Island in the Puget Sound and is active in her community on a range of social and environmental issues including affordable housing, local food, and community investing.
 For fun, she is a comedy improv actress, sings in a choir, gardens, and nurtures a diverse circle of friends.

 By Vicki Robin, Resilience.org

 Thinking about our problems without allowing them to touch your heart, make you grieve or pause in wonder, doesn’t have the moral and emotional power to shift our society.

 By Vicki Robin, Kate Raworth, Roman Krznaric, Resilience.org

 Together, Kate Raworth and Roman Krznaric address the one core question of “What Could Possibly Go Right?”